romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-What is the impact of an Enterprise IP allow list on publishing a GitHub Pages site directly from a branch without a custom GitHub Actions workflow?
+Q: What is the impact of an Enterprise IP allow list on publishing a GitHub Pages site directly from a branch without a custom GitHub Actions workflow?
 <details><summary>Show the answer</summary><p>

 - **The build process is automatically permitted access to the repository for the GitHub Pages site**